 Do I need an attorney for employment discrimination?

-Though you can file a claim for employment discrimination without an attorney, it is often a good idea as your employer may try to turn the tables on you or settle for a lesser amount than you deserve as to not create a PR nightmare.
+You can file a claim for employment discrimination without an attorney.
+But, it is often a good idea to have one as your employer may try to turn the tables on you.
+They may strong-arm you into settling for a lesser amount than you deserve to avoid a PR nightmare.

-Settling out of court is common, which is why it’s important to have an attorney by your side who can help you negotiate what is right and just for your suffering.
+Although settling out of court is common and not necessarily a bad idea, it’s important to make sure that you receive everything you deserve.
+This is why it’s important to have an attorney by your side who will negotiate what is right and just for your suffering.

 How long do I have to file an employment discrimination complaint?

 If you are filing with the New York Division of Human Rights, you have one year to file your complaint.
-However, an attorney will be able to determine if you can file a complaint out of state depending on the circumstances of your case.
+However, an attorney can determine if you can file a complaint out of state depending on the circumstances of your case.

 What accommodations does my employer need to provide to me?

-If you have a disability or are pregnant and need accommodation, your employer is required to provide a reasonable accommodation that does not cause undue hardship to the employer.
+If you have a disability or are pregnant and need accommodation, your employer must provide a reasonable accommodation that does not cause undue hardship to the employer.

-What happens if I’m retaliated against for filing a discrimination complaint?
+What happens if my employer retaliates against me for filing a discrimination complaint?

-If you are retaliated against, know that you can seek justice by seeking legal advice from a New York retaliation attorney.
+If you’re experiencing retaliation, know that you can seek justice through a New York retaliation attorney.

-Am I protected under the ADA (Americans With Disabilities Act)?
+Does the ADA (Americans With Disabilities Act) protect me?

-What am I given in employment discrimination cases if successful?
+What can I get in employment discrimination cases if successful?

 If your employment discrimination case is successful, you may receive damages for: